DoTheEvo/XCPng-basics/README.md

 Most non commercial users want to deploy XO which provides **full functionality while being free.**
 It can run either as a VM or a docker container.
-And either on the xcpng host or whatever other machine that can ping the host.
+And either on the xcpng host or any other machine that can ping the host.
 The complication is that **you need XO to deploy XO on to an xcpng host**.

 If you have a docker host or an another hypervisor it's trivial and quick.